 - Why would people want to buy my product?

-If you’re able to answer these questions, you should be able to clearly communicate to your customer the value of your digital product!
+If you can answer these questions, you should be able to clearly communicate to your customer the value of your digital product!

 Bottom line